 During the May NATA Board of Directors meeting, funding was approved for the initial research project (literature review and Delphi study) overseen by the University of Washington’s Harborview Injury Prevention and Research Center.
 With the results of this project, the SISG plans to meet in spring of 2019 to develop publication of an evidence-based paper on the prehospital care of the spine-injured athlete.

-Additional information about the research study and its progress will be featured in the October 2018 issue of the NATA News.
+Additional information about the research study and its progress will be featured in an upcoming issue of the NATA News.
 For questions, please contact Katie Scott, MS, ATC.